Bacterial Drug Resistance Explained: Causes, Impact & Solutions

 ⚠️ Why Is It Dangerous?

-When antibiotics stop working, even simple infections can become deadly.
+Resistance cause antibiotics stop working; therefore, even simple infections can become deadly.
+Here are some real dangers:

-- Longer and harder infections to treat: Pneumonia, urinary tract infections, and wound infections last longer.
+Pneumonia, urinary tract infections, and wound infections last longer. - Higher medical costs:

-- Higher medical costs: Patients need stronger, more expensive drugs, or hospital treatment.
+Patients need stronger, more expensive drugs, or hospital treatment. - Complications during surgery or chemotherapy:

-- Complications during surgery or chemotherapy: These treatments rely on antibiotics to prevent infection.
+These treatments rely on antibiotics to prevent infection. - Global spread:

-- Global spread: Resistant bacteria don’t respect borders — international travel and trade help them spread quickly.
+Resistant bacteria don’t respect borders — international travel and trade help them spread quickly.

 According to the Centers for Disease Control and Prevention (CDC), antibiotic-resistant infections cause over 2.8 million illnesses and 35,000 deaths each year in the United States alone (CDC).